Zavy86/docker-course/topics/11-reduce-images-size/README.md

 ***

-To see how the multi-stage build works in practice, let’s create a new working directory:
+To see how the multi-stage build works in practice, let's create a new working directory:

 ```shell
 $ mkdir hello-multi-stage && cd $_
 ```

-Let’s copy the source file we created earlier:
+Let's copy the source file we created earlier:

 ```shell
 $ cp ../hello/hello.c ./
 ```

-And now let’s create our multi-stage Dockerfile:
+And now let's create our multi-stage Dockerfile:

 ```shell
 $ nano Dockerfile